pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 ## Ideas for future improvements

 At the moment, `Condition` accepts any JSON object.
-If it is valid or not.
-The library will serialise it to JSON as is.
+Valid or not, it will serialise the object to JSON as-is.
 To avoid building an invalid `Condition` element, I am thinking to add an object model for this.
 The API would look something like this.